MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-amc-banking.md

 ms.author: bholtorf
 ---

-# <a name="use-the-amc-banking--fundamentals-extension" />Use the AMC Banking 365 Fundamentals Extension
+# <a name="use-the-amc-banking-365-fundamentals-extension" />Use the AMC Banking 365 Fundamentals Extension

 The AMC Banking 365 Fundamentals extension makes it easier, and more accurate, to send data to your banks.
 The extension connects [!INCLUDE[prod_short](includes/prod_short.md)] with the AMC Banking 365 Fundamentals for Microsoft Dynamics 365 Business Central service, which can convert bank data from [!INCLUDE[prod_short](includes/prod_short.md)] into formats that are required by over 600 banks around the world.
 For example, this makes it easier to transfer payments and credits to vendors by entering the payments in [!INCLUDE[prod_short](includes/prod_short.md)], and then uploading them to your bank.
 The formats can also smooth out bank reconciliation processes.
 For more information, see [AMC Banking for Microsoft Dynamics 365 Business Central](https://www.amcbanking.com/bc-fundamentals/).